Croatian euro coins: Impact

-By 1 April 2023, the Croatian National Bank will stop determining denomination structure for paying out euro banknotes at ATMs.
-Furthermore, until the end of June 2023, all banks must return their amount in euros to those who have payment slips stated in kunas.

 Promotion of the euro in Croatia

 Throughout the month of October, four Euro Days were held with the first one being in Osijek on 8 October 2022.
 The other three Euro Days were held in Rijeka, Split, and Zagreb, all with the aim to promote the upcoming entry of Croatia into the eurozone and educate the local populations about the Euro.

-The Croatian Chamber of Economy (HGK) and the Croatian National Bank have scheduled an online hybrid education on 12 October 2022 with the intention of providing basic information about the Euro and the new coin designs.
+The Croatian Chamber of Economy (HGK) and the Croatian National Bank scheduled an online hybrid education on 12 October 2022 with the intention of providing basic information about the Euro and the new coin designs.

-Another promotion campaign of the euro in Croatia called "Euro on Wheels" is to take place in 27 cities in Croatia from 19 October until 17 December 2022, with the first one being in Vukovar.
-The cost of the campaign is estimated at 24 million kn (€3.2 million).
+Another promotion campaign of the euro in Croatia called "Euro on Wheels" took place in 27 cities in Croatia from 19 October until 17 December 2022, with the first one being in Vukovar.
+The cost of the campaign was estimated at 24 million kn (€3.2 million).

 Controversy

 On 21 July 2021, Nikola Tesla was selected to be featured in the euro with nearly 2,600 votes.
 This resulted in opposition from the National Bank of Serbia due to his Serb ethnicity, although he was born in present-day Croatia.
 Prime Minister Plenković commented: "If I were the head of the National Bank of Serbia, I would say well done."
 President of Croatia Zoran Milanović suggested a solution: "When Serbia joins the eurozone, let them recommend Tesla [as a national euro coin motif] as well.
 Everybody's happy."

 Boris Milošević, one of deputy prime ministers of Croatia at the time and a member of the country's Serb minority, praised the move, dubbing Tesla the "symbol that binds us (Serbs and Croats) to the whole world.
 The citizens of Croatia voted for a Serb from Croatia, who was proud of his people and his homeland, who always remained faithful to his culture—a typical Krajina, Prečani one—and now he is going to be on a Croatian euro coin as one of the recognizable symbols of the Republic of Croatia."

 On 4 February 2022, the Croatian government presented the new designs for the euro with national motifs of Croatia, including Nikola Tesla on the 10, 20, and 50 cent coins.
 This led to another wave of opposition from the Serbian media.